pokealarm/pokealarm/docs/getting-started/installation.rst

 Installing
 -------------------------------------

+1. **Prepare your environment** - By installing a new Python project, it is strongly recommended to create an isolated environment to avoid package conflicts with other Python projects like MAD or RocketMAD.
+To do so, install ``sudo apt install python3-virtualenv`` if you still don't have it.
+   Then create a new environment for PokeAlarm with ``virtualenv -p python3 ~/pokealarm_env`` and enter to it by typing ``source ~/pokealarm_env/bin/activate``.
+You must be in this PA env before running any commands starting by ``pip3`` or ``python3``.

-1. **Clone a local copy of PokeAlarm** - Navigate a new folder to install PokeAlarm in (It is recommended you store it in a different folder than your scanner).
-In a terminal, run the command
-   ``git clone https://github.com/PokeAlarm/PokeAlarm.git`` to create a local copy of the project.
-This create a folder called 'PokeAlarm' that will contain the application.
+2. **Clone a local copy of PokeAlarm** - Create a new folder to install PokeAlarm in.
+Do not install it in your scanner directory.
+In a terminal, run the command ``git clone https://github.com/PokeAlarm/PokeAlarm.git`` to create a local copy of the project.
+This will create a folder called 'PokeAlarm' that will contain the application.

-2. **Install the Requirements** - In a terminal, navigate into the root folder of your PA installation.
-Run ``pip install -r requirements.txt --upgrade``.
+3. **Install the requirements** - In a terminal, navigate into the root folder of your PA installation.
+Run ``pip3 install -r requirements.txt --upgrade``.
    This will install and update the modules that PokeAlarm needs to run.

-3. **Configure PokeAlarm** - Next you need to configure PokeAlarm.
+4. **Configure PokeAlarm** - Next you need to configure PokeAlarm.

    - :doc:`../configuration/server-settings` let you configure things like host IP, port, language, and more.